Featured image: triple screen (Reddit)

 You might, like me, be an amateur racer in the real world looking for ways to hone your race craft and get more experience in driving technique and circuit driving.

 Whatever your reason for wanting to build a sim rig, the chances are you’re as passionate about Motorsport as I am.
 And believe me, it’s hard to match the enjoyment of racing in a competitive sim environment with a well set up simulator and cockpit that you can drive properly.

-It’s great to be able to jump behind the wheel of one of your favorite cars and experience the feeling of pushing its limits around a racing circuit without the travel, time and incredible expense associated with Motorsport in real life.
+It’s great to be able to jump behind the wheel of one of your favourite cars and experience the feeling of pushing its limits around a racing circuit without the travel, time and incredible expense associated with Motorsport in real life.

 TL;DR – “Just buy this one”